Qatar could reroute some gas to Europe with U.S. mediation - source | Headlines

 The U.S. administration has in recent weeks approached Doha and other major energy producers to see if they can help in case Russia attacks Ukraine and the United States imposes sanctions on Russia.
 "Doha may be able to help in case of a major global disruption like it did in 2011 during Fukushima," the source said, referring to Japan's nuclear reactor accident.

-Doha, one of the world's top liquefied natural gas (LNG)producers, can send to Europe some additional spare gas.
-But it doesn't have much spare gas as most volumes are contracted under long-term deals, the source said.
-"Major Qatari gas customers will need to be persuaded by the U.S. or others to allow to reroute their gas to Europe like a short term solution."
+Doha, one of the world's top liquefied natural gas (LNG)producers, can send some additional spare gas to Europe.
+But it does not have much spare supply as most volumes are contracted under long-term deals, the source said.
+"Major Qatari gas customers will need to be persuaded by the U.S. or others to allow to reroute their gas to Europe as a short-term solution."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)